Kurral/Kurralv3/README.md

 Kurral provides all three in one platform.

-**Built for the MCP community.** If this solves a problem for you, please star the repo and join our Discord!
+**Built for the MCP community.**  If KURRAL solves a problem for you, please star the repo and join our Discord!

 ---